 Campus Ministry has the crucial task of assisting in the formation of a moral conscience so that individuals who face complex ethical issues throughout their lives are prepared to make good moral judgments according to Gospel values.

 To address this need, Moreau offers the following:

 - Moral Theology classes and service learning including the Sophomore Immersion

 - Reconciliation Services: Advent, Lent and during retreats

 - Opportunities to form the Christian Conscience through worship, education, pastoral counseling, advocacy and modeling.

 - Christian/Community Service Program (CCS) - The goal of the service program is to challenge students to be involved in their local communities by volunteering in response to the needs which are present there.

 Forming the conscience is a lifelong endeavor for all people.
 Every decision is an opportunity for the good, for giving life, for love.

 Facilitating Personal Development

 The experience of Christian community on campus is important to the life of the whole Church.
-Students, faculty and staff who are gifted positive experiences and are given the opportunity to deepen their spiritual life become a valuable resource for family, parish, and diocesan life.
+Students, faculty and staff are given the opportunity to deepen their spiritual life become a valuable resource for family, parish, and diocesan life.